sunhome243/sunhome243.github.io/_posts/2024-05-29-Hangman-Game Error Note.md

 Through these challenges, I learned the intricacies of developing a web application, containerizing it, and orchestrating with Minikube.
 It was a challenging but rewarding process.

-## Updates

-**05.23.2024**

-- Updated the docker image to a multi-platform image that will work with on both ARM and AMD architecture.
-This allows users to use this image on GCP.

-**05.27.2024**

-- Added Jenkins pipeline file for CI/CD.

-**05.29.2024**

-- Added user name input section at the start of the game.
-- Added user score and streak feature to the game.
-- Moved the platform from GKE to Azure.
-- Added consistent volume and consistent volume claim on Kubernetes to save user data.